intel/ai-innovation-bridge/genai-rockstar-drawing-2023/README.md

 <b><font color=red> This module takes approximately 20 minutes to download the LLM and then configure the EC2 instance via the ansible recipe.</b></font>

-To start, open your AWS account and click the Cloudshell At the command prompt enter
+To start, open your AWS account and open AWS Cloudshell.
+At the command prompt enter
 ```Shell
 terraform
 ```